FilipaGo/payup-app-prototype/README.md

 If you didn't check the prototypes yet, here are the links:

-👉 PayUp App InVision Prototype — https://filipago.github.io/payup-app-prototype (all the screens I designed, including extras like groups)
+👉 PayUp App InVision Prototype — https://filipago.github.io/payup-app-prototype (all the screens I designed, including extras, like groups)

 **Create a Group and Add an Expense User Flows:**